-- · Press the power button. - · Press the sleep hotkey (cross-ref to keyboard section). - Press the Windows key or select the Windows Start button, select Power > Sleep. - Right-click the Windows Start button > Shut down or sign out > Sleep.
+- · Press the power button. - · Press the sleep hotkey. - Press the Windows key or select the Windows Start button, select Power > Sleep. - Right-click the Windows Start button > Shut down or sign out > Sleep.

-If you cannot power off the computer normally, press and hold the power button for more than four seconds to shut down the computer.
+If you cannot power off the computer normally, press and hold the power button for up to ten seconds to shut down the computer.
 If you turn off the computer and want to turn it on again, wait at least two seconds before powering up.